-According to the Botanical Specialist (Appendix 6A), "with the available information it is recommended that project be approved, with the proposed mitigation actions".
+According to the Botanical Specialist (Appendix 6A), " with the available information it is recommended that project be approved, with the proposed mitigation actions".
 According to the Heritage Impact Assessment (Appendix 6B), no significant heritage sites or features were observed within the proposed site for development.
 According to the Heritage Specialist, no mitigation measures are required to be implemented and that, from a heritage perspective, the specialists concluded that the proposed development can continue.
 The site is located within an area of zero-to-low paleontological significance.
 Therefore, the specialist stated that no further palaeontological heritage studies, ground-truthing, and/or specialist mitigation measures are required.
 As per the Freshwater Impact Assessment (Appendix 6C), the Freshwater Specialist concluded that identified impacts will have a Medium impact on the freshwater features of the site which can be reduced to a Low impact should proposed mitigation measures be implemented.
 The current sewage and solid waste situation may negatively impact the freshwater features of the site.
 Overall, the proposed development will have a low impact on the freshwater component should appropriate mitigation measures be implemented.
 The authorities may insist that these issues be resolved before a Water Use Authorisation is issued / approved.
-According to the Geotechnical Investigation (Appendix 6D), the proposed site for development was regarded as being of intermediate suitability for

-Geotechnical Zones I and II whereas Geotechnical Zone III have a low suitability for the proposed residential development.
+According to the Geotechnical Investigation (Appendix 6D), the proposed site for development was regarded as being of intermediate suitability for Geotechnical Zones I and II whereas Geotechnical Zone III have a low suitability for the proposed residential development.
 The founding conditions were designated as R and P.

 Considering all the information, it is envisaged that this proposed Boegoeberg Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts.
-The mitigation measures, as recommended by the various specialists and detailed in the EMPr (Appendix 9) must be implemented.
-It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increase demand for these services), must be added as a condition to the granting of the environmental authorisation.
+The mitigation measures, as recommended by the various specialists and detailed in the EMPr (Appendix H) must be implemented.
+It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increased demand for these services), must be added as a condition to the granting of the environmental authorisation.
 This waste management plan must be implemented to address the expected increase in pressure on existing services - as per recommendations proposed and addressed in the Engineer's Services Report (Appendix 4B).
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP - namely the potential flow of sewageand/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff.

-It is therefore recommended that the proposed Topline Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation and effective implementation of a waste management plan to address sewage and solid waste management and the implementation of mitigation measures proposed by the Specialists (Appendix 6A-D) and included in the EMPr.
+It is therefore recommended that the proposed Boegoeberg Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, namely the compilation of a stormwater management plan and waste management plan (addressing sewage and solid waste management), along with the implementation of recommendations / mitigation measures proposed by Specialists (Appendices 6A-D) and included in the EMPr (Appendix 9).